DiegoASoriano/luna-shield/README.md

 Luna Shield is a preventive digital assistant for teenagers aged 13-17 that detects risk situations in conversations in real time.
 It presents itself as a friendly animated avatar that accompanies the teenager in a non-threatening way, explaining risks and only escalating alerts to a guardian when necessary.

-Built for **Hackathon 404: Threat Not Found** — U.S. Embassy in Mexico + StartupLab MX · April 24-26, 2026 · Hotel Marriott Reforma, CDMX.
+Built for **Hackathon 404: Threat Not Found** — U.S. Embassy in Mexico + StartupLab MX · April 24-26, 2026 · CDMX.

 ---